chef/chef-web-docs/content/resources/windows_task/_index.md

   ruby_type: String, Integer
   required: false
   default_value: PT72H (72 hours in ISO8601 duration format)
-  new_in:
   description_list:
   - markdown: The maximum time the task will run.
-This field can accept either seconds or an ISO8601 duration value.
+This field accepts either seconds or an ISO8601 duration value.
 - property: force
   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in:
   description_list:
   - markdown: When used with create, will update the task.
 - property: frequency
   ruby_type: Symbol
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: "-   Frequency with which to run the task.\n-   This is a mandatory\
       \ property in Chef 14.1\n-   Valid values: `:minute`, `:hourly`, `:daily`, `:weekly`,\n\